Howsikan/lit_competition_2023/README.md

 ## Team Members: Howsikan Kugathasan, Vaishnavan Srikumaraguru, Frid Mughal

 ### Introduction
 This contains the codebase and documentation to our submission to the 2023 Legal Innovation Technology (LIT) competition.
-If you want to skip the technical stuff and see our code in action, go to this YouTube video here: LINK URL.

 ### An Overview
 Our code does three main things